Emad-COMBINE-lab/InPheRNo-ChIP/docs/installation.rst

 Prerequisites
 -------------

 Before installing **InPheRNo-ChIP**, ensure that Conda is installed on your system.
 Conda simplifies package management and deployment.
-If Conda is not installed, download it from [Anaconda's official website](https://www.anaconda.com/products/distribution).
+If Conda is not installed, download it from `Anaconda's official website <https://www.anaconda.com/products/distribution>`_.

 Creating a Conda Environment
 ----------------------------

 **InPheRNo-ChIP** requires specific versions of libraries, managed using a Conda environment.
-The project repository includes an `inpheC_0820.yml` file that specifies these dependencies, including Python 3.10.12 and PyMC 5.9.2.

 To set up and activate the Conda environment, follow these steps: